LoveStartLearnBuildTokensResourcesConverseBlog

 We must build principled systems which cultivate our ability to make optimal collective choices.

-"Reformers do not acknowledge (and often do not understand) that they are engineering a shift in optima and power, with benefits AND costs.
+"The high-modernist reformer does not acknowledge (and often genuinely does not understand) that he/she is engineering a shift in optima and power, with costs as well as benefits.
 Instead, the process is driven by a naive 'best for everybody' paternalism that genuinely intends to improve the lives of the people it affects."

 Don't be a reformer.
 Build systems that help people govern themselves, and then - the most radical choice of all - let them actually do so.